gallenc/solent2Public/maven-setup/README.md

 ```
 For all of the class exercises you will need to open a command prompt and run this script first.
 Then use this command window to run the exercises. (i.e. run the script in this folder and then cd to the folder where you are doing the exercise).

+(Please note that if Solent IT update the JDK, the script may need to be changed to reference the correct JDK folder on the class path).

 # Using Powershell
 if you are usign powershell instead of cmd.exe, the maven-script.bat doesn't change the environment after it completes.